 NRG Energy Center Dover LLC (NRG Dover), one of our wholly-owned subsidiaries, has entered into a Power Sales and Services Agreement, dated as of May 12, 2003 (Dover Agreement), with NRG Power Marketing LLC (NRG Power Marketing), a wholly-owned subsidiary of NRG.
+The Dover Agreement is automatically renewed on a month-to-month basis unless terminated by either party upon at least 30 days' written notice.
 Under the Dover Agreement, NRG Power Marketing has the exclusive right to (a) manage, market and sell power, (b) procure fuel and fuel transportation for operation of the Dover generating facility, to include for purposes other than generating power, (c) procure transmission services required for the sale of power, and (d) procure and market emissions credits for operation of the Dover generating facility.